3 simple steps to lose weight as fast as possible. Read now

 Cooking is essential to make certain foods and nutrients more digestible.

-An entirely or even mostly raw diet is likely to cause weight loss, but also makes it challenging to meet your nutritional needs.
+An entirely or mostly raw diet is likely to cause weight loss, but also makes it challenging to meet your nutritional needs.

 In the end, eating a combination of cooked and raw foods is ideal for your health.